-Cut each slice of cheese into 6 narrow strips (24 strips total).
+Cut each slice of cheese into 6 narrow strips to produce 24 strips total.

 Fit three strips of cheese into each hot dog.

-Separate the crescent dough into triangles and wrap each hot dog starting with the long end of the triangle, stretching the dough a little to completely cover the hot dog.
+Separate the crescent dough into triangles and wrap each hot dog: Start with the long end of the triangle, stretching the dough a little to completely cover the hot dog.

-If desired, brush the tops of each crescent wrapped hot dog with the optional egg and water mixture and then sprinkle lightly with sesame seeds or poppy seeds.
+If desired, brush the tops of each crescent wrapped hot dog with the optional egg and water mixture.
+Sprinkle lightly with sesame or poppy seeds.

 Place the wrapped hot dogs on a large baking sheet lined with parchment paper or foil.
-Bake until golden brown, 9 to 12 minutes or until golden brown.
+Bake until golden brown, 9 to 12 minutes, or until golden brown.

 Remove the pigs in a blanket to a serving plate and serve warm with the preferred mustard or dipping sauce.

-- To make smaller portions, fill the hot dogs with the cheese and then cut them in half crosswise.
+- To make smaller, bite-sized portions, fill the hot dogs with the cheese and then cut them in half crosswise.
 Cut a crescent roll triangle in half to wrap the hot dog halves.

 - Use Vienna sausages or small precooked breakfast sausages, cutting the crescent roll in half to fit the smaller size.